 Oliver graduated from Falmouth College of Arts in the UK in 1994.
-During his first year at college he set up a one man show to fund the rest of his time at Art College.
+During his first year at college he set up a one man show.
+This was to fund the rest of his time at Art College doing fine arts.
 On graduating Oliver took his student loan, bought his first etching press and set up a waterside Printmaking Studio.
 The studio & gallery opened its’ doors to artists & students hosting numerous exhibitions supporting approximately 80 artists.

-In 2000 the studio closed it doors with Oliver realising his need for flexibility and freedom to be an artist within the landscape.
-The seed was planted to establish a mobile studio allowing him the freedom he craved as an artist, but still enabling Oliver to share his studio with others.
+In 2000 the studio closed it doors.
+With Oliver realising his need for flexibility and freedom to be an artist within the landscape.
+The seed was planted to establish a mobile studio.
+This allowing him the freedom he craved as an artist.
+But still enabling Oliver to share his studio with others.
 Oliver set up Plein Air Printmaking and Art and Sail holidays allowing others to join him in the UK and abroad.
-Sketchbook Diary Holidays was birthed as the interest for holidays further afield developed.
+Sketchbook Diary Holidays was birthed.
+Birthed as the interest for holidays.
+Further afield developed.
 Both Sketchbook Holidays and Plein Air Printmaking courses are still running today.

 Oliver’s etchings are exhibited in various parts of the world.
-His works have sold at Christie’s Auction House in London and “Morning Storm” is held in the Royal collection.
+His works have sold at Christie’s Auction House in London.
+‘Morning Storm’ is held in the Royal collection.